 Commerce City strives to develop a balanced and thriving city economy.
-Whether it's maintaining primary employers, expanding its retail base, developing a diverse workforce, or encouraging local business expansion, a healthy economic climate is critical to our municipality's overall quality of life.
+Whether it's maintaining primary employers, expanding its retail base, or encouraging local business expansion, a healthy economic climate is critical to our municipality's overall quality of life.
 Commerce City advocates for and collaborates with legislators, government entities and other municipalities to encourage the creation of jobs in our City and for our residents.